Mariners acquire lefty Drew Smyly from the Rays for three players, including outfielder Mallex Smith

 Mariners general manager Jerry Dipoto got the pitcher he targeted in the offseason -- lefty Drew Smyly -- in a four-player trade with the Tampa Bay Rays.

+When Jerry Dipoto looked at his starting rotation made thin by the trade of Taijuan Walker in November and a trade market lacking in viable and experienced starting pitching depth, the Mariners’ general manager immediately targeted Tampa Bay left-hander Drew Smyly as an ideal fit.

-Early in the offseason, the Mariners targeted left-handed starting pitcher Drew Smyly, a perfect fit for a starting rotation in need of a talent upgrade.
-But with a farm system limited on prospects, finding the right package of players to send to the Tampa Bay Rays in return made the trade an impossibility.
+But with a farm system limited on prospects, finding the right package of players to send to the Rays in return made the trade efforts go from difficult to impossible.

 “I’ve probably spent more time throughout the course of our offseason trying to acquire Drew Smyly than any other thing that we’ve done,” Dipoto said.

-So on Wednesday, Dipoto created the package with a trade.
-Less than an hour after acquiring outfielder Mallex Smith in a four-player trade with the Braves, Dipoto then sent the speedy outfielder, along with left-handed pitcher Ryan Yarbrough and infielder Carlos Vargas to the Rays in exchange for Smyly, giving him the pitcher he’d always coveted.
+So on Wednesday, Dipoto created that package that would land Smyly by making an earlier trade to have something to offer the Rays in return.
+Less than an hour after acquiring outfielder Mallex Smith in a four-player trade with the Braves, Dipoto sent the speedy outfielder, along with left-handed pitcher Ryan Yarbrough and infielder Carlos Vargas to the Rays in exchange for Smyly, giving him the pitcher he’d always coveted.

 “It became apparent to us over the last two or three days that we were able to access Drew Smyly by making the deal with Atlanta that tapped into Mallex Smith,” Dipoto said.
 “So effectively these were two deals that were interlinked.”